AmitKumarDas/Decisions/blogs/code_review_1.md

 As we shall see, there are a lot of things that can be learnt from reading, reviewing & subsequent writing down the review analysis than by just reading the best practices and writing software logic for an project.
-Have a careful look at the code comments titled under Notes: section.
-These _Notes:_ are actually my review.
+Have a careful look at the code comments titled under _Notes:_ section.
+These `// Notes:` are actually my review comments.

 ### Show me the code !!
 I shall do a code review of https://github.com/pkg/errors/ project.